minprog/programming-1/40 Understanding/10 Hardware/10 problem set.md

 computer?

 ## 2. Windows Explorer
 3. Time for some exploring!
-Let’s get to know your computer a little better.
+Let's get to know your computer a little better.
 Tell us the following about the computer you have at home or at work:
     * Brand and model
     * Hard drive capacity